 The CMEC (Charlotte Mason Educational Center) began in the Philadelphia area in 2010 as a few families learning and studying Mason’s philosophy together.
 From that sprung our blended-model learning program, The Mason Academy, which has served many families in both Philadelphia and in Princeton, where we began a second learning community.
-A few years ago, we decided to expand our membership to include families across the country and world.
-We now develop our own full curriculum, provide the support necessary for its implementation, and offer ongoing education and training for teachers and parents.
+A few years later, we decided to expand our membership to include families across the country and world.
+We develop our own full curriculum, provide the support necessary for its implementation, and offer ongoing education and training for teachers and parents.

 A robust, experienced team of mothers and teachers collaborate in this work under the guidance of the CMEC Leadership Team, and now hundreds of homeschooling families and classroom teachers have joined us in bringing Mason’s ideas into their homes and to the larger educational community.